jolyonb/blog_puzzles/rules/minesweeper.md

 # Minesweeper Rules

-Minesweeper puzzles consist of a grid that contains some numbers between 0 and 8 inclusive.
+Minesweeper (also called "tentaizu") puzzles consist of a grid that contains some numbers between 0 and 8 inclusive.

 ![Example minesweeper puzzle](minesweeper.png "Example minesweeper puzzle")